Capstone-Projects-2026-spring/project-bereal-chatbot/documentation/docs/requirements/features-and-requirements.md

 # Features and Requirements

 ## Functional Requirements
-- Users will be able to add the chatbot to their own group discussion platform (Slack, Discord, etc.)
-- Chatbot will send a message once a day to encourage team engagement and communication
+- Chatbot will send a message once a day that encourages team engagement and communication
-- Chatbot will keep track of how manytimes each user responds on a leaderboard
+- Chatbot will keep track of how many times each user responds on a leaderboard

 ## Nonfunctional Requirements
 - Leaderboard will give users more of an incentive to communicate with each other
-- Chatbot should be useable on multiple different group communication platforms
+- Chatbot will be available on multiple different grpup discussion platforms (Slack, Discord, SMS, etc.)